EthanZ16/weather_app/README.md

       - Students and office workers who check the weather in the morning to decide what to wear.

 ## Development Process
-#### - Requirement Engineering:
+#### ▪ Requirement Engineering:
    - Before initiating this project, we conducted market research to analyze user needs for weather applications.
 Our findings revealed that daily commuters primarily require real-time weather updates and short-term forecasts, while outdoor sports enthusiasts and weather hobbyists need professional meteorological data such as wind speed, air pressure, and visibility.
 Travelers, on the other hand, often need to compare weather conditions across multiple cities and access long-term weather trend data for trip planning.
 Additionally, through continuous feature updates and enhancements, we can attract a broader range of user demographics.
    - The weather application we are developing integrates multiple practical features.
 Core must-have functionalities include: city search, real-time weather display (basic information such as temperature, humidity, visibility, and weather icons), and 24-hour forecasts.
 Key features consist of 5-day weather forecasts, weather sharing, weather comments, weather favorites, solar term displays, and other engaging weather-related information.
 Extended functionalities cover an interactive map (clicking on coordinates to view local weather, global storm tracks, and rainfall heatmaps).
 Future updates may introduce more comprehensive interactive weather maps, global storm tracking, rainfall heatmaps, and health impact alerts related to weather conditions.
    - From a technical requirements perspective, our primary focus areas include: API selection, multi-client adaptation solutions, and data update frequency strategies as critical technical considerations.
 #### ◦ Software Design and Implementation
 #####  ▪ Define the context and modes of use of the system
-   **Context**
-   - The weather query website is a web-based application that mainly provides users with real-time weather information, weather forecasts, and meteorological data visualization.
+   - Context：The weather query website is a web-based application that mainly provides users with real-time weather information, weather forecasts, and meteorological data visualization.
 The system obtains weather data by calling the OpenWeatherMap API and displays it to users on the front end.
 Users can access the website through a browser and enter a city name or automatically detect a location to query the weather.<br>
-   **Modes of Use**
    - Normal user mode: Users enter the city name in the search box to query the current weather, 24-hour forecast, and multi-day forecast.
 The system supports theme switching (such as day/night mode) and basic interaction (click the show chart label to interact with the weather forecast for the next 24 hours).
    - Weather Enthusiast Mode: Users are interested in detailed weather data (such as wind speed, humidity, air pressure, etc.), and the system provides more comprehensive data display and chart analysis functions.